DLPerf/DLPerf.github.io/index.md

 **The procudure to reproduce benchmark and assess existing approaches is available [here](https://github.com/DLPerf/DLPerf.github.io/blob/main/benchmark)**.

 ## Application
 To demonstrate the usefulness of our findings, we implement a rule-based static checker, named *DeepPerf*, to detect PPs in DL systems. *DeepPerf*  is implemented with two static analysis tools, [AST](https://docs.python.org/3/library/ast.html) and [Jedi](https://github.com/davidhalter/jedi/).
-It currently supports three types of PPs whose detection~rules are manually derived from our empirical study.
+It currently supports three types of PPs whose detection rules are manually derived from our empirical study.

-**The code is available [here](https://github.com/DLPerf/DLPerf.github.io/blob/main/tool).**
+**The source code of *DeepPerf* is available [here](https://github.com/DLPerf/DLPerf.github.io/blob/main/tool).**

-## Reference
-\[1] Guoliang Jin, Linhai Song, Xiaoming Shi, Joel Scherpelz, and Shan Lu.
-2012.
-Understanding and Detecting Real-World Performance Bugs.
-In Proceedings of the 33rd ACM SIGPLAN Conference on Programming Language Design and Implementation.
-77–88.
-\[2] Shahed Zaman, Bram Adams, and Ahmed E Hassan.
-2012.
-A qualitative study on performance bugs.
-In Proceedings of the 9th IEEE working conference on mining software repositories.
-199–208.